Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

   - `riplpox` requires older version of `pox`, so I used older version of pox to do this experiment.

 #### Plan for the week #3 (1-5 July):
-- Added HTTPS support to djangopypi2.
+- Add HTTPS support to djangopypi2.
 Deployed on EC2 by using nginx as a reverse proxy as well.
+[DONE]
-- Added searching and package permission page to djangopypi2.
+- Add package search and package permission pages to djangopypi2.
+[DONE]

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.